-Our children range in age from infancy to 18 years old, and they often find themselves without positive role models to support them during their most formative years of their lives.
+Our children range in age from infancy to 10 to 19 years old, and they often find themselves without positive role models to support them during their most formative years of their lives.
 That’s where a mentor comes in.
 As a mentor, you are crucial to filling in this gap in their lives.

 How to Become a Mentor

-Initially, mentorship meetings will be arranged on the McKinley campus, but once mentor and student are well acquainted, therapist-approved meetings can be scheduled for the outside community.
+Mentorship meetings will be arranged on the Mckinley campus, but once mentor and mentee are well acquainted, approved meetings can be scheduled for off campus.

 To learn more about becoming a McKinley mentor,